drcastillo/cmsc427/README.md

 `(cmsc427)`

-<strong>Step 5: Setting up the .env file</strong>
+<strong>Step 5: Creating your .env file</strong>

-<p>You are now ready to run the agents but before you do, you must setup the <strong>.env</strong> file to hold your access tokens for OpenAI and ExaSearch.
-Create a free account on OpenAI (openai.com) and ExaSearch (exa.ai) and acquire API Keys from both of these services.
-Although the API keys are free, they will limit you to the number of calls you can make per month and also impact your priority execution.
-Once you have the API Key open the file called <strong>example.env</strong> and enter your API Keys into the appropriate values.
+<p>You are now ready to run the agents but before you do, you must create the <strong>.env</strong> file to hold your access tokens for OpenAI and ExaSearch.
+Setup a free account on OpenAI (openai.com) and ExaSearch (exa.ai) and acquire API Keys from both of these services.
+Although the API keys are free, they will limit he number of API calls you can make per month and also impact your priority execution.
+Once you have the API Key create a file called <strong>.env</strong> and enter your API Keys into the appropriate values.
 You should see something like this:</p>

 `OPENAI_API_KEY="your OpenAI API key here"`<br>
 `EXA_API_KEY="your Exa API key here"`